 The Center for Arts and Learning is committed to enhancing the cultural life of central Vermont through its founding member organizations, as well as embracing individual artists, musicians and other nonprofits in a collaborative and welcoming community.

-The Center for Arts and Learning was founded in 2014, when Monteverdi Music School, the River Rock School, and T.W.
-Wood Gallery formed a non-profit umbrella organization to purchase the building at 46 Barre St., previously St. Michael’s School and convent.
+The Center for Arts and Learning was founded in 2012, when Monteverdi Music School, the River Rock School, and T.W.
+Wood Gallery formed a non-profit umbrella organization to manage and later purchase the building at 46 Barre St., previously St. Michael’s School and convent.
 Together, they had a vision to transform the building into a thriving hub for music and art education in central Vermont.
+Though River Rock School has since closed, we are hosting a number of exciting programs and organizations in their former space.
 The building now houses over 25 artists, writers, nonprofits, and makers.

 46 Barre St. is a special building.
 Located next to the Montpelier Senior Center and across the street from the Montpelier Rec Center, it is in an ideal spot for visitors of all ages to attend concerts, workshops, exhibitions, and other events.
 Since 2014, we have made major progress on building repairs and upgrades, including installing energy-efficient lighting with help from Efficiency Vermont.

-In 2019, we will be installing an elevator to make the building more wheelchair accessible – a major project for which we have received support from the State of Vermont, the Vermont Arts Council, and the National Life Group Foundation.
+In 2019, we installed an elevator to make the building more wheelchair accessible – a major project for which we received support from the State of Vermont, the Vermont Arts Council, and the National Life Group Foundation.
 We are committed to accessibility for all, and to inviting all members of our community to participate in our programming.
-You can help us complete this important project through our 2019 Capital Campaign.
+Learn more about accessibility at CAL.